 Lessons are scheduled year round, except for 5 weeks of the year.
 The studio closes an entire week for Spring break, Summer Break (last week before school starts), Thanksgiving break, and two weeks surrounding the Winter Holidays (following the school districts).

 Yes, the studio prepares multiple recital and performance opportunities each year!
 With Recital Readiness for beginners to learn about performing, Music Nights for anyone wanting to share their music in a low key and fun environment, Formal Recitals for a fancy night out (sometimes themed), Concerts with select honor students featured, and Recital 151 for students age 18 and up – there is a chance to shine for everyone!

-For online students there are also multiple Zoom Performances and YouTube recitals through the year.
+For students in person and online there are multiple Zoom and RockOutLoud Performances, as well as YouTube recitals are available through the year.